Greenlandicsmiley/knbnBrd/README.md

-# knbnBrd
-knbnBrd is a kanban board manager written in Bash
+# knbnBrd is a kanban board manager written in Bash